We are currently testing our new beta website. Help us to improve the site and let us know what you think.

 Ancoats is just one of Manchester’s many success stories: a neighbourhood transformed from an industrial suburb into a haven of nightlife, shopping and indie bistros.
 As has its neighbour, the Northern Quarter, where vinyl record shops sit between vegan cafés, art galleries and music venues.
 Street art walking tours delve into the district’s evocative murals too, with many of its buildings used as giant canvasses for artistic expression.
 Another regeneration project, the new RHS Garden Bridgewater features a leafy wild woodland and ornate ‘Paradise Garden’ to the north-west of the city, plus everything from light trails to outdoor concerts year-round.

 For music fans, a free walking tour unveils the infamous clubs and hangouts that shaped Manchester’s top bands: from The Stone Roses and Oasis to The Smiths.
 At Manchester Museum, the ‘Thursday Lates’ offer after-dark talks and film screenings – while on Canal Street, Alternative Manchester’s LGBT+ Tour reveals the rich tapestry of Manchester’s queer culture, and some of its hottest nightlife.
-Alternatively, if outrageous comedy is what visitors are after, they can party with the queens at a Bougie Drag Brunch.
+Alternatively, if outrageous comedy is what you’re after, party with the queens at a Bougie Drag Brunch.

 From its rooftop bar to fridges in the shower, Doghouse Manchester is no ordinary hotel.
-Visitors will even have their own draft beer tap in their room!
+You’ll even have your own draft beer tap in your room!
 Designed by Scottish brewing company Brewdog, this carbon negative hotel is just a short walk from the city centre and dog friendly.

 Manchester’s dining scene has been key to the city’s regeneration, transforming many of its old waterside warehouses into thriving social hubs – with tasty street food and live music.
-At Escape to Freight Island (a former freight depot), visitors can take their pick from numerous international eateries, covering everything from Vietnamese pho to Mexican tacos, plus cocktail bars and craft beer options.
+At Escape to Freight Island (a former freight depot), take your pick from numerous international eateries, covering everything from Vietnamese pho to Mexican tacos, plus cocktail bars and craft beer options.

 Close to Piccadilly Gardens, Ducie Street Warehouse is a restaurant, cocktail bar and events space in one – with an ever-changing line-up of supper clubs, craft workshops and DJ nights, as well as stand-up comedy acts and dog-friendly cinema screenings.